 Psychology, the scientific study of human behavior, provides a unique educational experience of quality, breadth, and flexibility.
-Our curriculum has been carefully designed to give students a balanced education in the discipline and the widest range of career options, from baccalaureate positions to graduate training in prestigious universities.
+Our curriculum gives students a balanced education in the discipline and the widest range of career options, from baccalaureate positions to graduate training.
 According to an independent study, the number of our University’s graduates who have earned doctorates in psychology places us in the top 10% of comparable institutions nationally.

 Interdisciplinary programs, such as the Lifespan Development Concentration and the Neuroscience Major , are codirected by psychology faculty.
 Please visit the Psychology homepage (www.scranton.edu/academics/cas/psychology/) for additional information and student success stories.

 To avoid duplication of course content, Psychology majors may not register for the following courses: CHS 242 - Counseling Theories ; CHS 293 - (EPW) Research Methods in Counseling and Human Services ; and CHS 323 - Psychiatric Rehabilitation .
 Psychology majors declaring a minor or a second major in Human Services should consult their academic advisors and the chair of Counseling & Human Services with regard to these course restrictions.

 The Neuroscience Program is codirected by the Psychology Department and the Biology Department.

 The Lifespan Development Concentration is affiliated with and coordinated by the Psychology Department.

 The Environmental & Sustainability Studies Concentration is affiliated with and coordinated by the Psychology Department.

 The Integrated Data Analysis Concentration is affiliated with and coordinated by the Psychology Department.

 The B.S. in Psychology and the M.S. in Applied Behavior Analysis is codirected by the Psychology Department and the ABA Director.